knezj/HCI-Covid-App/README.md

 ## Connect and Feedback

-This page provides statistics about the spread of the virus within Canada and throughout the world by providing links to more in depth analysis through the icons shown.
+This page provides a way to connect with a list of volunteers that can help do shopping errands for the user, which is a useful feature for elderly as they are more susceptible to going out in public and contracting the virus.
+Furthermore, this page also provides a way to give feedback to the developers of the app.
+User feedback is critical to maintaining and enhancing future iterations of the app.

 ![alt text](https://github.com/knezj/HCI-Covid-App/blob/main/images/HCI_A2_Connect_and_Feedback.png)